-Tod Howarth: A lot of basic tracks were already done, I think, yes probably at least about half of it that I remember because I went in and embellished and added to some of the tracks that were already there.
-I put keyboards on some vocals and then of course lead vocals, background vocals on the tunes that were already recorded waiting for me and then I helped Ace with some of his vocal stuff and then recorded my tunes and we went at it.
+Tod Howarth: A lot of essential tracks were already made, I think, yes, probably at least about half of it that I remember because I went in and embellished and added to some of the tracks that were already there.
+I put keyboards on some vocals and then, of course, lead vocals, background vocals on the tunes that were previously recorded waiting for me, and then I helped Ace with some of his vocal stuff and later recorded my songs and we went at it.

-Marko: Actually, I have always been wondering there are so many songs on the first album which have been written already a years before?
-There are songs on the album such as “Break Out“, “We Got Your Rock” & “Calling To You”, all of which were written several years before the album was released.
-What was the reason for that, were you a bit lazy or were you suffering from lack of material in fact?
+Marko: Actually, I have always been wondering why there are so many songs on the first album that have been written already a year before?
+There are songs on the album such as “Break Out,” “We Got Your Rock,” & “Calling To You,” all of which were written several years before the album was released.
+What was the reason for that?
+Were you a bit lazy, or were you suffering from a lack of material?

 Tod Howarth: For the first one?
-Well okay, that was in place before I joined the project and what Ace did… he writes, his momentum of writing songs then, I don’t know what it is now, but then I don’t think, I think he wrote songs that were near and dear to his heart but they weren’t plentiful.
+Well, okay, that was in place before I joined the project and what Ace did… he writes, his momentum of writing songs then, I don’t know what it is now, but then I don’t think, I think he wrote songs that were near and dear to his heart but they weren’t plentiful.
 So I believe he probably acquired or co-wrote some tunes back then that were older or brought them into the project that he felt would be a good selection for him and the band to do.
-I had nothing to do with the song selection because I was never there in the beginning of this project.
-So he doesn’t write a lot of songs, he does co-writing and then he’ll do some signature tunes and write some signature tunes but back then and then he’ll have some friends or some acquaintances write songs and he’ll help with that and those particular tunes and therefore they become of his tunes.
+I had nothing to do with the song selection because I was never there at the beginning of this project.
+So he doesn’t write a lot of songs, he does co-write, and then he’ll do some signature tunes and write some signature tunes but back then and then he’ll have some friends or some acquaintances write songs, and he’ll help with that and those particular tunes, and therefore they become of his tunes.
 At least that’s my best understanding of it.
-So no, there wasn’t, the material they had picked was I guess was out of this pool that they had been probably demoing and toying with the idea of doing or not doing and they all made that decision before I came along.
+So no, there wasn’t; the material they had picked was, I guess was out of this pool that they had been probably demoing and toying with the idea of doing or not doing, and they all made that decision before I came along.

-Marko: How you ended up to rework your old 707 song “Megaforce” for the album?
+Marko: How you ended up reworking your old 707 songs “Megaforce” for the album?

-Tod Howarth: When Ace and I were sitting in his condo in New York we were going through all these tunes that I had, tune ideas and we had a good time actually.
-That was one of the better times I think Ace and I had together just laughing up about a bunch of stuff but then he heard this song “Megaforce” and not only did he like the song but he was intrigued with the fact that the name of the song was the same as his record label.
-So it’s not a glorious reason why we re-did this song, as a matter of fact I tried to convince them not to.
+Tod Howarth: When Ace and I were sitting in his condo in New York, we were going through all these tunes that I had, tune ideas, and we had a good time.
+That was one of the better times I think Ace and I had together just laughing up about a bunch of stuff, but then he heard this song “Megaforce,” and not only did he like the song, but he was intrigued with the fact that the name of the song was the same as his record label.
+So it’s not a glorious reason why we re-did this song.
+As a matter of fact, I tried to convince them not to.
 I said, “You know Ace, that’s from another band that I’d really not, I’d just rather have that sit in the past and let it be where it is,” because at the time I had had some, not a great separation with the band from a, not so much a legal standpoint but just things that had happened I wasn’t too happy with but Ace said, “No, it’s a good song.
 Let’s re-write some lyrics for it.
-Here, I’ve got some ideas for a chorus and what do you guys think about this and let’s think about that,” so that’s what he ended up coming up with strike the drum, stand up and shout and I asked, we asked, I said, “Okay, yes, I guess we’ll so this song,” but that’s how that came about.
+Here, I’ve got some ideas for a chorus and what do you guys think about this and let’s think about that,” so that’s what he ended up coming up with strike the drum, stand up and shout.
+I asked, we asked.
+I said, “Okay, yes, I guess we’ll see so this song,” but that’s how that came about.
 He was pretty insistent upon doing it.

 Marko: Yes, and I’m glad you did it because it came out great.

-Tod Howarth: It was a lot of fun, I was actually more pleased with it I think than what I thought I would be when he first brought up the idea.
+Tod Howarth: It was a lot of fun.
+I was more pleased with it, I think than what I thought I would be when he first brought up the idea.
 I was like, “No, thank you,” and he’s like, “Yes, we’ve got to do this,” and I’m like, “Okay.”

-Marko: I’m sure that most of regular Ace fans don’t know that story and the history of “Calling To You” “Laughs”
+Marko: I’m sure that most regular Ace fans don’t know that story and the history of “Calling To You” “Laughs.”